 Case Western Reserve University’s partnership with Uganda all began with an invitation.
-In 1986, the Ugandan Minster of Health invited the late Frederick C. Robbins, CWRU professor and dean emeritus and Nobel Laureate, to the country for his recommendations for addressing polio.
+In 1986, the Ugandan Minster of Health invited the late Frederick C. Robbins, CWRU professor and dean emeritus and Nobel Laureate, to the country for his recommendations for addressing the AIDS epidemic.
 With that, a spark was lit.

 Two years later, a formal relationship was formed, founding the Uganda-CWRU Research Collaboration.
 The collaboration celebrates its 30th anniversary this year, and to mark the milestone, events will be held today and Friday with special guests from Uganda.